1m70 In Feet And Inches

 • Clothing and apparel: International clothing sizes often rely on height and other measurements.
 Conversion helps ensure you select appropriately sized garments.

-• Medical records: Medical records might utilize either the metric or imperial system.
+• Medical records: Medical records might apply either the metric or imperial system.
 Conversion ensures accurate record-keeping and comparison across different datasets.

 • Sports and athletics: International sports competitions might use different systems for height measurements, requiring conversion for accurate data analysis.